GQCG-train/latex/slides.md

 </div>
 </div>

-Remedy: Only use LaTeX when absolutely needed!
+Current advice: only use LaTeX when absolutely needed!

 ---